 Return Relative to Current Share Price

-DLB, AAP, JACK, JOUT, and PSO can be thought of as valuation peers to GM, in the sense that they are in the Consumer Cyclical sector and have a similar price forecast based on DCF valuation.
+MSGN, AN, BBY, SAH, and FOXA can be thought of as valuation peers to GM, in the sense that they are in the Consumer Cyclical sector and have a similar price forecast based on DCF valuation.